Appearance

 API --> Redis

-- Nitro API handles all business logic: REST endpoints, job processing, file management
+- Hono API handles auth via httpOnly cookies or API keys and manages all business logic: REST endpoints, job processing, file management

 - Chokidar watches the inbox directory and enqueues jobs when files appear